lucidsoftware/coding-challenge-2016f/problems/bzip/description.md

 ## Input

 The input will consist of two lines.
-The first line will have a number N (1 <= N <= 32), the number of bits in each number.
-The second line will contain 2 N-bit unsigned integers A and B separated by a space.
+The first line will have a number *N* (1 <= *N* <= 32), the number of bits in each number.
+The second line will contain two *N*-bit unsigned integers separated by a space.

 ## Output

-If A and B make a binary zip, print `YES`.
+The two integers make a binary zip, print `YES`.
 Otherwise, print `NO`.

 ## Examples